hoghweed/cooking-documentation-recipe-vuepress/README.md

 # Slide deck made with VuePress

-To show off how you can customize VuePress, the slides for my 5 Ways to Customize your VuePress site was made as a custom VuePress theme.
+To show off how you can customize VuePress, the slides for my *Cooking Documentation, What's the Recipe?* was made as using custom VuePress theme.

 Credits to [Victoria Bergquist Vuepress Theme](https://github.com/vicbergquist/5-ways-to-customize-vuepress)